Orthodontics in Croydon

 The success of the treatment does always depend on the commitment of the patient, adult or children.
 In the case of orthodontic treatment for children, it is extremely important that the patient remains as enthusiastic as the parent.

-Can orthodontics cause damage to my teeth?
+Can Orthodontics cause damage to my teeth?

 Your teeth may be damaged if you do not take proper care during the treatment.
 The braces won’t cause damage but poor cleaning and eating sugary foods and drinks can lead to permanent damage to the teeth.
 Braces, wires and brackets may trap food and cause plaque so you should clean your teeth and appliance properly.

-Is the orthodontic work permanent?
+Is the orthodontics work permanent?

 After the retention, it is quite normal for minor tooth movements to occur and no. absolute guarantee can be provided for your teeth.

-How will my orthodontic treatment be done?
+How will my Orthodontics treatment be done?

 The first thing is to see your dental team and seek advice.
 Your dentist will tell if you require further treatment and make the necessary arrangements.